top of page

 Certificate

-This PDC course is divided into,10 2-day modules, held on 1st weekend of each month from March to December.
+This PDC course is divided into,10 2-day modules, held on 1 weekend a month from March to December.

 Allowing the time to experience and absorb the course content through the changing seasons.